-The latest version of RefWorks offers an exciting and intuitive way to collect, share, and cite research.
+The latest version of RefWorks (referred to simply as RefWorks) offers an efficient and intuitive way to collect, share, and cite references.

-After your institution upgrades to (new) RefWorks, both new and legacy RefWorks remain available to you.
-You see a link in the UI enabling you to upgrade when you choose to do so.
+After your institution enables an upgrade to RefWorks, both legacy RefWorks and RefWorks remain available to you as long as the institution maintains its subscription.
+You see a link in the legacy UI enabling you to upgrade.

 |Import citation information and enrich the information with Ex Libris discovery services||Y||Y|

 |Use institution-wide citation styles||Y||Y|

 |Stay organized by adding citations into folders||Y||Y|

 |Read and add comments or notes to the citations||Y||Y|

 |Share folders with colleagues who are using RefWorks||Y||Y|

 |Share folders with colleagues who are not using RefWorks, via public URL||Y||Y|